 The air suction valve is essentially a check valve which allows fresh air to flow only from the air cleaner into the exhaust port.
 Any air that has passed the air suction valve is prevented from returning.
 Inspect the air suction valves in accordance with the Periodic Maintenance Chart.
 Also, inspect the air suction valves whenever stable idling cannot be obtained, engine power is greatly reduced, or there are abnormal engine noises.

-Air suction valve removal and inspection should be carried out by an authorized Kawasaki dealer.
+Air suction valve removal and inspection should be carried out only by a competent mechanic following the instructions in the Service Manual.